What is Lyme disease?

 What are the symptoms?

-Flu-like symptoms are also very common.
+Flu-like symptoms are also common.
 People in the early stages of Lyme disease may feel very tired and have headaches, sore muscles and joints, and a fever.

-These symptoms can start at any time, from 3 days up to a month after you have been bitten.
+These symptoms can start at any time, from 3 days to up to a month after you have been bitten.
 Some people don't have any symptoms when they are in the early stages of Lyme disease.
 And they may not even remember getting a tick bite.